 More prominent shopping havens and urban hangouts like City Square and Sentosa can probably be found in and around JB.
-However, you may be surprised to know that there exists a vast array of hidden gems yet to be discovered as you make your way through this southern part of Malaysia.
+However, you may be surprised to know that there exists a vast array of hidden gems attractions in Johor Bahru yet to be discovered as you make your way through this southern part of Malaysia.

 Here are a few to take note of:

-Other attractions include a trampoline zone, a race track, a Bird's Nest Climbing Track, swing ropes and even an adorably designed doughnut ride that spins around really fast.
+Other attractions in Johor Bahru Angry Bird theme park include a trampoline zone, a race track, a Bird’s Nest Climbing Track, swing ropes and even an adorably designed doughnut ride that spins around really fast.

 With jaw-dropping flora and fauna, as well as a marvellous blue lake that sits as the highlight of the outdoor attraction, the lake itself has a mysterious baby blue hue, which is quite uncommon for a body of water nestled within the tropics.

 Be prepared for a 15 to 20-minute hike from the drop off point.
 The slope is pretty steep, but the end of the journey is purported to be well worth the effort.
 The view from the top is majestic, but try to be early (before 9 am or at least after 5 pm when the weather is slightly cooler.

 *Note: The blue lake was closed to visitors in 2017 due to instances of drowning.
 Check if it’s open before heading there and be careful as it might get dangerous.

 If hiking for a view of a lake isn’t really your thing, JB has a lot more to offer in terms of the great outdoors.
 The Rainforest Tree House is a hidden gem that’s located right in Kulai, Johor, and it’s a great place for you to sit back and wind down while enjoying nature’s splendor.